We do mortgage pre-approvals. Want one?

 • Learn /

-• 7 Simple Steps to Buy a House Out of State in 2023
+• 7 Steps to Buy a House Out of State

-7 Simple Steps to Buy a House Out of State in 2023
+7 Steps to Buy a House Out of State

-Always get pre-approved before you start looking for a house.
-A mortgage pre-approval will help you focus your budget, check your credit score, and show buyers that you are serious when it comes time to make an offer.
+Before diving into the home search, get pre-approved for a mortgage.
+A mortgage pre-approval helps you set a clear budget, check your credit score, and show sellers you’re serious when making an offer.

-In this post, we’ll cover the steps that you can take to buy a house out of state with ease:
+In this post, we’ll walk you through the 7 key steps to buying a house out of state with confidence.

 1. Assess Your Moving Situation

 The first step toward moving out of state is to assess your situation.
 What’s your timeframe, and what resources are you working with?
-For example, if you’re moving for a new job, your employer may offer reimbursement for certain moving expenses.
+For example, if you’re moving for a new job, your employer may reimburse certain moving expenses.
 In some cases, they may even help you arrange for movers or other services.

-You will also need a good handle on the “why” behind your move.
-This will help you zero in on the best community and home for your needs.
+It is also important to understand the reason behind your move.
+Knowing why you are relocating will help you choose the best community and home for your needs.

 Why do you want to move to a new state?

 The majority of Americans move out of state due to a job change.
-According to data from United Van Lines, a whopping 40% of movers packed up for a new job last year, while about a quarter moved to be close to family.
+According to data from United Van Lines, 40% of movers relocated for a new job last year, while about a quarter moved to be closer to family.

 Other reasons you might consider moving out of state include: